 In the last few years, however, chiropractors have been performing more and more instrument-assisted adjustments.
 One potential reason for the increase is the higher number of painful joint and spine conditions that chiropractors see today.
 Another is a new, more in-depth understanding of the mechanisms involved in injury and malfunction.

 Instrumental adjustments, such as those performed by an Activator, accomplish more than what the manual methods can do.
 Best of all, with the instrument-rendered adjustments patients, tend to relax better during their treatments.

 Aside from being safer and having no risk whatsoever, you will not hear any cracking or popping noises emitted from your neck or back.
 The adjustments rendered by an instrument are not just safer; they are painless, more relaxing, and of course, significantly more efficient, especially if you have a slipped disc or a complicated joint condition.
 Other outstanding benefits of the instrument-assisted treatment include a faster and more thorough recovery from pain or injury.

 In our centers, the technique used is dependent on a patient’s diagnosis and overall health.
-There are cases in which a hands-on method of adjustment is needed.
+There are cases in which there is a need for the hands-on method of adjustment.
+To understand the profession of chiropractic, please visit the ACA (Amercian Chiropractic Association).
 After thoroughly assessing your condition, we will discuss the method through which we would recommend your chiropractic adjustment.
 We use instrumented-assisted adjustments to help your recovery.
-Our aim is to get you better faster while decreasing any potential harmful effects.
-Call or visit one of our centers to experience or understand the chiropractic adjustment as rendered by our clinical team.
+We aim to get you better faster while decreasing any potential harmful effects.
+Call or visit one of our centers to experience or understand the chiropractic adjustment as rendered by our clinical chiropractor in Malaysia.